br3ndonland/R-guide/R-guide.md

     > response variable, smokers and non-smokers: `nc$habit`.
     >
     > The third argument `est` is the parameter we’re interested in:
-    > “mean” (other options are “median”, or “proportion”.)
+    > ‘mean’ (other options are ‘median’, or ‘proportion’.)
     >
     > Next we decide on the type of inference we want: a hypothesis test
-    > (“ht”) or a confidence interval(“ci”).
+    > (‘ht’) or a confidence interval(‘ci’).
     >
     > When performing a hypothesis test, we also need to supply the null
     > value, which in this case is 0, since the null hypothesis sets the
     > two population means equal to each other.
     >
-    > The alternative hypothesis can be “less”, “greater”, or
+    > The alternative hypothesis can be ‘less’, ‘greater’, or
-    > “twosided”.
+    > ‘twosided’.
     >
-    > The method of inference can be “theoretical” or “simulation”
+    > The method of inference can be ‘theoretical’ or ‘simulation’
     > based.
     >
     > The order function changes the order of the variable levels.